ryan4yin/nixos-rk3588/README.md

 # for rock 5a
 nix build .#sdImage-rock5a
 zstdcat result/sd-image/rock5a-sd-image-*.img.zst | sudo dd status=progress bs=4M of=/dev/sdX

+nix shell nixpkgs#parted
+## rock 5a's u-boot require to use gpt partition table, and the root partition must be the first partition!
+## so we need to remove all the partitions on the sd card first
+## and then recreate the root partition with the same start sector as the original partition 2
+START=$(sudo fdisk -l /dev/loop0 | grep /dev/loop0p2 | awk '{print $2}')
+sudo parted /dev/sdX rm 1
+sudo parted /dev/sdX rm 2
+sudo parted /dev/sdX mkpart primary ext4 ${START}s 100%
 ```

 1. insert the sd card to the board, and power on